UL - CSA

 3- What is OSHA?

-The reference body for workplace safety in the United States is OSHA.
-The Occupational Safety and Health Administration (OSHA) is an agency of the Department of Labor whose goal is to ensure workplace safety through the introduction of appropriate standards and regulations.
+The reference agency for workplace safety in the United States is OSHA.
+The Occupational Safety and Health Administration (OSHA) is an agency of the Department of Labor whose objective is to ensure safety in the workplace through the introduction of appropriate standards and regulations.

-OSHA defines the federal regulations (CFR or Code of Federal Regulations) on workplace safety, determines which products require certification and which are the federally recognized certification bodies (NRTL).
+OSHA establishes federal regulations (CFR or Code of Federal Regulations) regarding workplace safety, determines which products require certification, and which are the federally recognized certifying bodies (NRTLs).

-To meet the requirements established in the regulations it is possible to use the standards written and/or recognized by ANSI.
-ANSI also approves standards issued by third-party organizations (e.g. UL 508 A).
+To meet the requirements set forth in the regulations, it is possible to use standards written and/or recognized by ANSI.
+ANSI also approves standards issued by third-party organizations (for example, UL 508 A).

 4- Is UL certification similar to CE marking in Europe?

-No, there are fundamental differences between “UL” certification and CE marking:Europe USA
+No, there are some fundamental differences between the “UL” certification and the CE marking:Europe USA

-The CE marking means that that specific product complies with all the requirements of the directives and regulations applicable to it and does not refer to a specific standard.
-UL certification certifies compliance with a specific standard and not directly with legal requirements.
+The CE marking means that the product complies with all the requirements of the directives and regulations applicable to it and does not refer to a specific standard.
+The UL certification certifies compliance with a specific standard and not directly to legal requirements.

-The manufacturer can - generally - CE mark his machine independently, collecting the documentation supporting the certification in the technical file.
-To issue the certification, the NRTLs carry out inspections and tests on the products, as required by the regulations.
+The manufacturer can – generally – CE mark his machine independently, collecting in the technical file the documentation to support the certification.
+To issue the certification, the NRTLs carry out inspection visits and tests on the products, depending on what is required by the standards.

-The CE marking in Europe according to Directive 2006/42/EC relates to the entire machine as a product placed on the market and/or put into service.
-UL certification may only relate to some aspects or equipment of the machine, depending on the standard applied.
-For example, it is common to certify only the electrical panel of the machine according to the UL 508A standard.
+The CE marking in Europe according to the directive 2006/42/CE is related to the entire machine as a product placed on the market and/or put into service.
+The UL certification can be related only to some aspects or equipment of the machine, depending on the applied standard.
+For example, it is common to carry out the certification of the electrical panel of the machine according to the UL 508A standard.

 5- Is the CE marking accepted in the USA?

-The CE marking has no value in the USA and is not recognized by OSHA.
-A CE marked machine may be sold and used in the USA, but does not guarantee compliance with US regulatory requirements.
+The CE marking has no value in the US and is not recognized by OSHA.
+A CE marked machine can be sold and used in the US, but does not guarantee compliance with US regulatory requirements.
 From the OSHA website:

 Does OSHA accept the “CE” mark or accept equipment certified by foreign testing organizations?